How to Repot your Houseplant

 I will tend to take quite a few of my plants to the sink and give them a thorough watering and let all the water drain away, and then place the plant back in its growing location.

-I recommend this watering method even for succulents like Sansevieria and others!
-Some people may think “oh it’s a cactus” or “oh it’s a succulent” and only put a tiny bit of water at a time.
+I recommend this watering method even for succulents like Sansevieria and others.
+Some people may think "oh it's a cactus" or "oh it's a succulent" and only put a tiny bit of water at a time.
 If you are doing so, you are doing a disservice to your plant.

 You may be only getting the top part of the roots wet but not the bottom areas.
-Even though you “watered it,” your plant may appear that it is dehydrating and be dying a slow death because there may be dry pockets of soil.
+Even though you "watered it," your plant may appear that it is dehydrating and be dying a slow death because there may be dry pockets of soil.
+And the roots in those dry pockets will die, and your plant will suffer.

 So give your plant a thorough soaking, let the water drain and you are done!
 In most cases, you will then wait until the surface of the soil is dry to the touch before you water again.
 I can not emphasize these watering tips enough.